gallo-json/air-pollution-forecast/README.md

 The main problems I faced while completing this project was the frontend and the limited usage of the meterological weather APIs.
 I elaborate more [here.](docs/Reflection.md)

+## Video

+I submitted [this](https://www.youtube.com/watch?v=m9oTBC5vhqk) video to the Houston Teens Care About Clean Air Video Contest led by the Environmental Youth Council in 2021.
+I got lots of views & likes across my community and recieved an Honorable Mention award (diploma can be found [here](docs/diploma.png)). you may notice that the UI looks different in the video because I switched from doing a 7-day forecast to a 3-day forecast.
+I explain why this happened and other setbacks in my [reflaction](docs/Reflection.md) of this project.

 ## Useful links

 - Tensorflow Time-Series Prediction Tutorial: https://github.com/Hvass-Labs/TensorFlow-Tutorials/blob/master/23_Time-Series-Prediction.ipynb